Arkansas Car Shipping: 2026 Costs & Routes

 Hub city advantages

 Choose Arkansas locations near major highways for pickup or delivery.
-Hub cities with multiple highway access points give carriers more route options and create competitive pricing.
-This competition works in your favor for better rates.
+These hub cities offer more carrier options and competitive pricing because drivers pass through regularly.

 4